-Milwaukee County has been hit hard by the (mis)use of prescription opioid painkillers and other opiates, including heroin, fentanyl, and other synthetics.
-The RISE Drug Free MKE coalition places a special focus on preventing the (mis)use and abuse of these powerful drugs so that addiction and overdose can be avoided and lives can be saved.
+Milwaukee County has been hit hard by the misuse of prescription painkillers and other opiates.
+The RISE Drug Free MKE coalition places a special focus on preventing the misuse of these powerful drugs so that people don't become addicted or overdose.

 To address Milwaukee County’s opioids crisis, the RISE Drug Free MKE coalition has participated in these activities: